-The gig economy has been on the rise for a while – and it still remains an excellent way to supplement your income.
-But it isn’t just a way to make extra money by doing some part-time work anymore.
+Gig economy jobs have been on the rise for a while – and remain an excellent way to supplement your income.

 If you’re looking to increase your income, retire early, or simply want to kiss your 9-5 job goodbye and become your own boss, there are endless opportunities out there waiting for you.